Tech grifters and how to avoid them

-Back in the real world, the year started with the conviction of fallen unicorn founder Elizabeth Holmes, who was found guilty of defrauding investors after it was revealed the technology produced through her multi-billion dollar valued firm Theranos, to test for a range of diseases with just a pin prick of blood, was little more than 21st century snake oil.
+Back in the real world, the year started with the conviction of fallen unicorn founder Elizabeth Holmes, who was found guilty of defrauding investors after it was revealed the technology produced through her multi-billion dollar valued firm Theranos, tested for a range of diseases with just a pinprick of blood, was little more than 21st-century snake oil.

-It’s interesting that one of the best-known frauds of this century was focussed on both health and technology – ill health being an age-old anxiety which has since become acerbated by the pandemic; and technology which is fast replacing religious belief as a panacea for all life’s ills.
+It’s interesting that one of the best-known frauds of this century was focused on both health and technology – ill health being age-old anxiety which has since become acerbated by the pandemic; and technology which is fast replacing religious belief as a panacea for all life’s ills.

 Another cyber security firm Darktrace – a UK firm founded by a glamourous cabal of mathematicians, former spies from GCHQ and AI experts – has also come under fire for its marketing narrative.

-Following a dramatic fall in its share price some analysts began speculating last month over whether one of the reasons for its decline in value could be attributed to the fact that many of its resources (60% of all staff) were focussed on sales and marketing – causing it to appear to be promising more than it could deliver.
+Following a dramatic fall in its share price, some analysts began speculating last month over whether one of the reasons for its decline in value could be attributed to the fact that many of its resources (60% of all staff) were focused on sales and marketing – causing it to appear to be promising more than it could deliver.